honorary membership

 Honorary membership of the GDCh Division of Magnetic Resonance

 The award of honorary membership is intended to recognize special services to the Division as an institution and its goals.
-This particularly includes the commitment to the founding, existence and expansion as well as the emphatic and lasting support of the activities of the Division.
+This includes in particular the commitment to the founding, existence and expansion as well as the emphatic and long-term promotion of the activities of the Division.

 2023: Prof. Dr. Harald Günther